 \section{Adversarial Failures in the Randomized GP-Protocol}

 In this section we aim at analyzing adversarial failures.
 As mentioned in Lemma~\ref{lem:GPfailure}, it has been proven in~\cite{GasPelc96} that the time complexity of the $\GP$ algorithm is at most $f+\lceil \log (n-f)\rceil$ when the number of failures is at most $f$.
 This bound is sharp when the first $f$ nodes fail.
-For $f=\omega(\log n)$, this bound is not satisfactory.

-We give a modification of the $\GP$ algorithm which is \emph{fault-tolerant} in the sense that no matter which constant fraction of the node fails, every processor receives a contact request within the first $O(\log n)$ rounds, with high probability.
-This protocol can best be described as a randomized version of the basic $\GP$ algorithm.
+For $f=\omega(\log n)$, this bound is not satisfactory in environments where random coin flips are accessible.
+As we shall show in this section, adding randomization allows to disseminate the rumor to all nodes in $O(\log n)$ rounds, with high probability, no matter which constant fraction of the nodes fails.
+Our protocol can best be described as a randomized version of the basic $\GP$ algorithm.

-Our algorithm works as follows.
+This randomized protocol works as follows.
 When the rumor is injected at processor $0$, this processor picks a permutation $\pi \in S_{n-1}$ uniformly at random.
 In round one it tries to contact processor $\pi(1)$.
 If this processor has a failure, processor $0$ sends a communication request to processor $\pi(2)$ in round two.
 Otherwise, i.e., if processor $\pi(1)$ is not failed, processor $0$ sends to it the rumor and appends to this rumor the list $\EVEN(\pi(2), \ldots, \pi(n-1))$.
 Processor $0$ keeps the list $\ODD(\pi(2), \ldots, \pi(n-1))$ as its own todo-list.
 The protocol continues as described in Section~\ref{subsec:GP}.
 That is, all we have changed in our \emph{randomized version of the $\GP$ algorithm} is to substitute the list of processor $0$---which is $(1,\ldots, n-1)$ in the original $\GP$ algorithm---by $(\pi(1), \ldots, \pi(n-1))$, where $\pi$ is a random permutation of $[n-1]$.